 Thierry (and Gayle) Duhamel’s account of moving to Belize

 Our adventure to the tropics started as a research project.
-We had a 10 year plan for retirement.
-After working in Houston for six months and realizing that the rat race was not for me our plan was revised to a 5 year plan.
+We had a 10-year plan for retirement.
+After working in Houston for six months and realizing that the rat race was not for me our plan was revised to a 5-year plan.
 The choice of Belize was made after exploring a few other islands, English is spoken, stable economy, cost of living, the number of expats already here and everyone is so damn nice.
 As everyone knows the economy is the driving force for everything and it was also for us.
-I was found to be redundant in my employment and this changed our plans to a 6 week plan.
-The preparations for this change of life were hectic at best but with good preparations it can and did go smoothly.
+I was found to be redundant in my employment and this changed our plans to a 6-week plan.
+The preparations for this change of life were hectic at best but with good preparations, it can and did go smoothly.
 We followed every blog concerning expatriates in Belize and more specifically San Pedro.
 The information we could get from them was invaluable to our preparations.

 Our arrival was pretty much uneventful, which is not a bad thing as everything went according to plan.
 We arrived on September 1st, probably the hottest month of the year.
 I’m anxious as to our electrical bill as I’ve heard it is very expensive here.
 We’re trying to keep the A/C to a minimum with a general temperature of approximately 78 degrees F. We shall see next month.
 This is all part of the expat experience which you have to expect.
-Groceries were another eye opening experience.
+Groceries were another eye-opening experience.
 We are quickly adapting to buying local products which if I may say so are quite good.
 It is just a matter of finding a store that you like.
-Since this is low season it does give us a more sedate pace to adapt to the island life and meet up with other expats and locals.
+Since this is the low season it does give us a more sedate pace to adapt to the island life and meet up with other expats and locals.
 I’m sure it will be quite hectic once the tourist season starts.